 All of this is true, but this PA declaration, which was abused in view of the Coved epidemic (and for political reasons), does not override the Constitution (the overruling document).
-Governor Wolf (a wolf in wolf's clothing!) is finding this out.
+Our present governor, Governor Wolf (a Wolf in wolves clothing!) is finding this out.
 PA law does not override the original and foundational document of our country.
 This ordinance does not state that rulers can override the Constitution.
 This is our ultimate law of the land.